amir04lm26/STM8/README.md

 # About This
-This is usage of stm8 mirco-controller's libraries.
+This is basic usage of stm8 mirco-controller's libraries.
 The microcontroller is #STM8S105K4

 # About me